 European Wheel vs American Wheel – Rules, Roulette Strategy, & History

-Possibly one of the most popular table games at a casino, various forms of roulette have been a fundamental part of gamblers’ lives, ever since the early 18th century.
+Possibly one of the most popular casino games, various forms of roulette have been a fundamental part of gamblers’ lives, ever since the early 18th century.
 The first forms of roulette originated in France.
 French roulette is still a variation of the game today, and the roulette strategies developed on this version, have influenced other roulette strategy variants.
 Assuming you already know the basic rules of roulette, let’s dive straight into the comparison of two popular forms of the wheel used today, as well as some useful strategies worth trying.

 Differences Between American and European Roulette Wheels

 Let’s start with the American Roulette wheel.
 This wheel has a single 0 and a double 0, as opposed the European Roulette wheel’s single 0.
 Simply put, the only physical and numerical differences between the two wheels are the order of the numbers, along with the additional slot of a double 0 on the American Roulette wheel.
 Considering the extra pocket on the American, your odds/chances of scoring your desired number are marginally decreased.
 This changes your roulette strategy, but not the payout.

 Odds and Payouts Look Like This:

 - European Wheel – Odds are 1 in 37 (37 variants) – Payout is 35 to 1, plus your original bet amount.

 - American Wheel – Odds are 1 in 38 (38 variants) – Payout is 35 to 1, plus your original bet amount.